-The starting/finishing line mark will be a yellow tapered inflatable mark.
+The starting/finishing line mark will be a yellow tapered inflatable mark or orange robotic mark.

 Mark W will be a Red, Green, or Yellow inflatable mark.

-When Mark L is a gate, it will be between two orange marks.
+When Mark L is a gate, it will be between two orange robotic marks.

-When Mark L is a single mark, it will be an orange mark.
+When Mark L is a single mark, it will be an orange robotic mark.